Gravitational back-reaction is magical: Discussion

 For CFTs specifically, several of our results rely on the assumption that the bipartite entanglement across a subregion $A$ and its complement $B$ in a pure state can be approximately converted into a tensor product of entangled pairs through unitaries that only act on the respective subregions.
 Although this assumption is well-supported by numerics and well-motivated by holographic tensor networks models, it is unclear the extent to which this holds for a single copy of (holographic) CFT in general.
 This assumption may also admit further modification in the case where $A$ consists of multiple disjoint regions.
 It is important that we understand the regime of validity for such assumptions and pave the way for proving \cref{conj:cft} and extending the generality of \cref{prop:flatsmoothNLM}.

-Just like various types of entanglement can admit different holographic interpretations, a similar situation may hold for magic.
-Although we take a first step towards addressing the open question of what is the holographic dual of magic, much remains unknown.
-For instance, the connection we identify with anti-flatness signals a link between non-local magic and gravitational back-reaction.
-However, because we lack a systematic understanding of how the bulk duals should deform under a sequence of boundary theories that have increasing flat spectrum, the physical meaning of how the removal of magic turns off backreaction is unclear.
-Additionally, it is possible that other gravitational phenomena generating backreaction have a different magical origin on the boundary.
-If that is the case, we eventually wish to distinguish them from the consequence of bipartite non-local magic in the boundary theory.
+Just as various types of entanglement can admit different holographic interpretations, a similar situation may hold for magic.
+While we take a first step toward addressing the open question of what is the holographic dual of magic, much remains unknown.
+For instance, the connection we identify with antiflatness signals a link between nonlocal magic and gravitational backreaction.
+However, because we lack a systematic understanding of how the bulk duals should deform under a sequence of boundary theories that have increasing flat spectrum, the physical meaning of how the removal of magic turns off backreaction is unclear. { Additionally, we only consider backreaction generated by the stress energy of a cosmic brane, instead of a planet or a star in the bulk.
+While it is possible that other gravitational phenomena such as a planet or star generates backreaction that emerge from a different magical origin on the boundary, it is important to recognize that this backreaction will similarly be absent without antiflatness (and thereby nonlocal magic) as discussed in Sec~\ref{sec:gravity}.
+Nevertheless, it is possible that important differences exist in how distinct backreactions manifest in the boundary theory.} If that is the case, we eventually wish to distinguish them from the consequence of bipartite nonlocal magic in the boundary theory. { More broadly still, while the holographic connections established above provide many useful clues for understanding quantum many-body magic, the large variety among magic measures render the reverse implications difficult as it can be challenging to discern which provides the most natural gravitational probes.
+We do, however, expect multipartite magic to carry a lot more information about bulk physics, where existing entropy data is limited and where magic is required to sustain nontrivial bulk connectivity~\cite{Hayden:2021gno,Akers:2019gcv} without violating the holographic entropy inequalities.}

 Although it has been suggested that boundary states with flat entanglement spectrum are dual to peculiar bulk states of fixed areas\cite{Akers:2018fow,Dong_2019}, exactly how these bulk states should be interpreted holographically remains to be understood.
 To this end, a more precise relation between magic and emergent gravity \cite{Faulkner_2013} in the bulk, one which does not rely on the distillation assumptions used in this work, is highly desirable.
 Furthermore, a connection between magic and a local function of curvature generated by more physical forms of stress energy instead of an extended conical singularity such as a cosmic brane may provide a more natural link with the Einstein's equations or the Hamiltonian constraint.
 A more comprehensive understanding of holographic magic through the lens of dynamics such as quantum chaos\cite{chaosbymagic} and (classical) complexity can also provide another unique perspective that is not captured by our current work.